nx-lr/protea/README.md

 assert """ "multiline string"""" == '"multiline string"'
 ```

-Str literals may span multiple lines in which case the newlines are always normalized to `\n` regardless of how newlines were encoded in the source code text.
-The first non-whitespace character of each line should be aligned to the first line, or else it is a compile time error:
+Strings may span multiple lines in which case the newlines are always normalized to `\n` regardless of how newlines were encoded in the source code text.

+The first non-whitespace character of each line should be aligned to the first line of text in the string, or else it is a compile time error.

 ```dart
 x = "